 ELE 351 Foundations of Modern Optics

 Electromagnetic field theory with emphasis on engineering applications.
 Review of static fields, Maxwell's equations, wave propagation, reflection and refraction, dielectric and metallic waveguides, fiber optics and practical concepts in lightwave communications systems.
-Three hours of lectures, one laboratory.
+Three hours of lectures.
 Prerequisite: PHY 104/EGR 153.

 ELE 364 Machine Learning for Predictive Data Analytics